-- Most common site is the lumbar spine (58%), followed by the thoracic spine (30%) and the cervical spine (11%)- - High risk populations (indwelling hardware, history of endocarditis, IVDA, recent procedures) with appropriate signs/symptoms
+- Most common site is the lumbar spine (58%), followed by the thoracic spine (30%) and the cervical spine (11%)70- - High risk populations (indwelling hardware, history of endocarditis, IVDA, recent procedures) with appropriate signs/symptoms back pain accompanied by a "red flag" symptom.
+Myelography combined with postmyelography CT is accurate in diagnosing disc herniation and may be useful in surgical planning.
+CT may be indicated when MRI is contraindicated, and chronic back pain unresponsive to conservative treatment; and unsuccessful physical therapy/home exercise program.

 CT and Low Back Pain - Low back pain by itself is a self-limited condition which does not warrant any imaging studies.
 One of the "red flags" signifying a more complicated status is focal neurologic deficit with progressive or disabling symptoms.
-When magnetic resonance imaging (MRI) is contraindicated, CT of the lumbar spine with or without contrast is indicated for low back pain accompanied by a "red flag" symptom.
-Myelography combined with post-myelography CT is accurate in diagnosing disc herniation and may be useful in surgical planning.
-CT may be indicated when MRI is contraindicated, and chronic back pain unresponsive to conservative treatment; and unsuccessful physical therapy/home exercise program.
+When magnetic resonance imaging (MRI) is contraindicated, CT of the lumbar spine with or without contrast is indicated for low

-Table 2: CT and Cutaneous Stigmata 7165
+Table 2: CT and Cutaneous Stigmata65

-Risk Stratification for Various Cutaneous Markers High Risk Intermediate Risk Low Risk Hypertrichosis Infantile hemangioma Atretic meningocele DST Subcutaneous lipoma Caudal appendage Segmental hemangiomas in association with LUMBAR‡ syndrome Capillary malformations (also referred to as NFS or salmon patch when pink and poorly defined or PWS when darker red and well-defined) Coccygeal dimple Light hair Isolated café au lait spots Mongolian spots Hypo- and hypermelanotic macules or papules Deviated or forked gluteal cleft Nonmidline lesions myelopathy, bony defects, anorectal malformations, arterial anomalies, and renal anomalies.
+Risk Strat Risk Stratification for Various Cutaneous Markers High Risk Intermediate Risk Low Risk Hypertrichosis Infantile hemangioma Atretic meningocele DST Subcutaneous lipoma Caudal appendage Segmental hemangiomas in association with LUMBAR‡ syndrome Capillary malformations (also referred to as NFS or salmon patch when pink and poorly defined or PWS when darker red and well-defined) Coccygeal dimple Light hair Isolated café au lait spots Mongolian spots Hypo- and hypermelanotic macules or papules Deviated or forked gluteal cleft Nonmidline lesions